openshift-knative/eventing-hyperfoil-benchmark/testcases/broker-kc-config/README.md

 ## Trigger

-No filtering on event types or other metadata, all wevents are routed to a `v1` kubernetes `Service`, which represents the Hyperfoil receiver.
+No filtering on event types or other metadata, all events are routed to a `v1` kubernetes `Service`, which represents the Hyperfoil receiver.